SAP-samples/teched2025-IN260/exercises/Exercise_03.md

 ![IN260 Figure 03.06](assets/IN260_03.06.png)

-## Step 7 - Automatic creation of the MIG
+## Step 04 - Initial refinement of the MIG
 The MIG will be initially created.
 After a while, you'll see a pop-up window that the MIG was successfully processed.
 - (a) Click the **Close** button to close the window.
 - (b) First, you should hide all the unselected nodes by going to the column header **Node** in the Structure table and clicking on the **right mouse button**.